 - Order fulfillment workflow – Some products are drop-shipped while other orders may be fulfilled in your warehouse.

-These are for the user.
-They should reflect performance goals based on the customer’s experience.
-Here are examples of functional requirements, with follow up questions:
+These requirements should reflect performance goals based on the customer’s experience.
+Here are examples of functional requirements with follow up questions:

 - Are anonymous/guest reviews acceptable?

-- A shipping calculator to set expectations and decrease cart abandonment.
+- A shipping calculator is needed to set expectations and decrease cart abandonment.

 - Saved carts or printable quotes helped users stay on track.
 Shoppers often need a manager’s permission or a purchase order before checkout.

 - How long can a customer save carts and quotes?

-These are for the developer.
-They should prevent the developers from having to make any assumptions.
-A great example of a technical requirement is password policy.
-It’s important that users adhere to it.
-How would you do this?
-Going through that process step by step will unearth plenty of technical requirements.
+These requirements should prevent developers from having to make any assumptions.
+One example of a technical requirement is password policy.
+How would you map out the password process step by step?

 We often find that mobile users have different goals than desktop users.
-In fact, sometimes these goals can vary between device types (e.g. smartphone vs tablet).
+In fact, sometimes these goals can vary between device types (like smartphones vs tablets).

 Two example scenarios come to mind: